axeloscar/Hyperledger-Blockchain-Fabric-Network-COBRA/README.md

 > [!CAUTION]
 > This setup is for **experimental and research use only or proof of work**.
 It is **not hardened for production deployment**.
-> All the configuration files that will be described later are in the researhc folder.
+> All the configuration files described below are located in the research-network folder.
 It is important to respect the architecture of the folder so that everything works.

 > [!NOTE]
 > ***For a production use a complete architecture will have to be created.
 You can find all the necessary information on the Hyperledger Wiki.***